Board of directors

 Photo of Joe Hamilton, Treasurer

-Kaitlyn Henderson is a senior research adviser with Oxfam America’s US Domestic Policy Program and the elected staff representative to Oxfam’s Board of Directors.
+Kaitlyn Henderson is a senior researcher and the staff-elected member of Oxfam’s Board of Directors.
 Previously, Dr. Henderson was a Brent Scowcroft Award Fellow with the Aspen Strategy Group, which focused on national security and foreign policy through Track II diplomacy.
 Dr. Henderson completed her PhD in modern Latin American history at Tulane University, where she received the Peter T. Cominos Memorial Award for her dissertation work.
 During her graduate work, her research focused on race and politics in twentieth-century Cuba.
 She is an affiliate of the Instituto Cubano de Investigación Cultural Juan Marinello and has worked closely with the Fundación Nicolás Guillén and the Instituto de Historia de Cuba.

 Photo of Dr. Kaitlyn Henderson